 Our Story

-The idea for DC Works began to take shape in 2014, when Marko Husu and Vesa Kolu were just finishing their third hyperscale server room.
+The idea for DC Works began to take shape in 2014, when Marko Husu and Vesa Kolu were just finishing their third hyperscale data center.

 Until then, the duo had mostly worked in traditional industries such as power plants, paper mills, and oil industry projects.
 Which were, of course, more common in Finland at the time than data centers.